 - Assign a Folder.
 Create a new folder by selecting Other and providing a name.
 Subfolders can also be created.

-Upon selecting Save, a Briefcase ID is provided.
-This ID can be shared with other users to import the saved Briefcase object.
+Upon selecting Save, a Suitcase ID is provided.
+This ID can be shared with other users to import the saved Suitcase object.

-Note that the Folder and Memo are applied only to the object created as an item within Briefcase.
-When the object is imported using its Briefcase ID, it is filed in the folder where the original object is saved (that is, before it was created in Briefcase).
-The Briefcase Folder and Memo are relevant only within the Briefcase tool for organizational purposes.
+Note that the Folder and Memo are applied only to the object created as an item within Suitcase.
+When the object is imported using its Suitcase ID, it is filed in the folder where the original object is saved (that is, before it was created in Suitcase).
+The Suitcase Folder and Memo are relevant only within the Suitcase tool for organizational purposes.

 Where is the object filed?